isomerpages/govtech-gobusiness-main/pages/blog/2022-11-04-post-sourbombe.md

 “So what if it looks great on TikTok and Instagram?
 If the people who are watching don’t have good spending power, your audience might not be the most optimal,” she quips.

 ![Sourbombe Bakery wedding bombe tower Genevieve Lee](/images/blog/content/Sourbombe 2.jpg)
-<figcaption>Genevieve building Sourbombe Bakery’s first bombe tower at a wedding earlier this year.
-(Photo courtesy of Sourbombe Bakery) </figcaption>
+<figcaption>Genevieve building Sourbombe Bakery’s first bombe tower at a wedding earlier this year (Photo courtesy of Sourbombe Bakery) </figcaption>

 In defining success in marketing strategies, she also believes that it is important to consider how marketing efforts contribute to one’s brand as a whole, as opposed to focusing solely on how individual posts fare.